SystemsBioinformatics/ecmtool/README.md

 python main.py --model_path models/e_coli_core.xml --auto_direction true --out_path core_conversions.csv
 ```

+### Benefiting from optional arguments of ecmtool
+For an elaborate discussion of all optional arguments that can be used when ecmtool is run as a command line tool, please see the extensive manual that was uploaded as a Supplementary File with the ecmtool-publication at: https://doi.org/10.1016/j.patter.2020.100177

 ## Mode 2: Python library
 ecmtool can also be used as a separate programming interface from within your own Python code.
 To do so, install ecmtool using _pip_ (e.g. `pip install ecmtool`).
 The most crucial method is ecmtool.conversion_cone:get_conversion_cone(), which returns the ECMs of a given stoichiometric matrix.
 For information on how to use advanced features like SBML parsing, network compression, and metabolite direction estimation, please see ecmtool/main.py.

+*We strongly advise the user to either use ecmtool as a command line tool, or to pay much attention to carefully copy the order from ecmtool/main.py.*

 ### Example